American Studies

 SPST:2170 Sport and Globalization 3 s.h.

 Sport as both a global and local phenomenon; influence of global economic, political, and cultural forces on local sporting expressions, experiences, and identities; global sporting cultures from cricket to capoeira; global sporting spectacles from the Olympics and Paralympics to the FIFA World Cup; global sporting celebrities and athlete migrants from Maria Sharapova and Christiano Rinaldo to Yao Ming and Dominican Republic baseball; global sporting production, consumption, and development from global labor and environmental concerns to sport for development and peace.
-GE: Sustainability.
-GE: International and Global Issues.
+GE: International and Global Issues; Sustainability.

 SPST:2500 Sport and Technology 3 s.h.